felixklauke/mercantor/README.md

 with an expiration time for all registered services.
 When the client registers a service the server will deliver some information containing the expiration for the service and the model that represents the service.

+The server will check for bleeding services every 1 second.

 When the server returned the register information for the client he will monitor the clients heartbeats that should be sent in the window of the expiration interval.
 If a client doesn't send a heartbeat in time the server will forget him.